avaneev/biteopt/README.md

 ## Introduction ##

 Bitmask evolution optimization class.
-Implements a very simple evolution strategy which involves inversion of a segment of parameter value's bits at each step.
+Implements a very simple evolution method (strategy) which involves inversion of a random segment of parameter value's lowest bits at each step.
 Additionally includes crossing over operation which in some cases improves convergence considerably.
 In some cases crossing over reduces convergence, but only slightly.
 For more robustness it is possible to assign several internal values to each optimization parameter.

 This strategy was tested on several classic 2-parameter optimization problems and it performed fairly well.
-Global (multiple local minima) problems may not be handled well by this strategy, but in practice this strategy strives to provide "minimum among minimums" nevertheless.
+Global problems (with multiple local minima) may not be handled well by this strategy, but in practice this strategy strives to provide "minimum among minima" nevertheless.

 Use the test.cpp program to see the usage example.